Freedom Caucus issues series of demands on year-end legislation in ‘Policy Festivus’

 In a nod to the “Festivus” holiday invented by the sitcom “Seinfeld” that consists of publicly airing grievances, the group called the statement a “Policy Festivus.”

-The group first addressed reauthorization of the Foreign Intelligence Surveillance Act (FISA), which had led to a floor confrontation between members of the group and Johnson on Thursday.
-The conservatives are unhappy with Johnson’s move to include a four-month FISA extension in the annual defense bill.
+The group first addressed reauthorization of the Foreign Intelligence Surveillance Act (FISA), which had led to a floor confrontation Thursday between members of the group and Johnson.
+The conservatives are unhappy with Johnson’s move to include a four-month FISA extension in the annual Defense bill.

 “Any reauthorization of the Foreign Intelligence Surveillance Act (FISA) must be considered only with significant reforms and as a standalone measure.
 Under no circumstances should an extension be attached to ‘must pass’ legislation such as the National Defense Authorization Act (NDAA),” the Freedom Caucus said.